Nolij/TooManyRecipeViewers/README.md

 # Known API Limitations

-### Scroll Widget

-Neither TMRV nor JEMI currently render this JEI widget properly.
-This limitation will eventually be addressed, but for now, recipes using it (such as Chipped's Workbench) will not render properly.

 ### JEI Config Files

 `.minecraft/config/jei/blacklist.json` is the only JEI config file that TMRV even reads.
 This file _should_ work fine for vanilla ingredient types and for modded ingredient types added by a JEI plugin (this does not include mods that support both JEI and EMI natively, such as Mekanism).
 This is meant to be a stop-gap for packs switching over from JEI.
 JEMI had a similar flaw.
 EMI has its own config for hiding ingredients - please use that instead.
 All other JEI config files are completely ignored by TMRV, and there are no plans to support them.